Reaching In / Reaching Out

 11. Simple Reality - Despax string quartet, James McGowan and JP Lapensee.

-12. Imagine, Part 3 - Jamaal Amir Akbari, spoken word; with Octet: Despax string quartet and Modasaurus jazz quartet.
-These next five tunes build on these efforts to reach in to seek peace.
-A bittersweet realization is that inner peace may not be possible, but the efforts to understand oneself and one's inner child leads to self-acceptance.
-Efforts to connect with others through music will be continued in the next album: Reaching Out.
+12. Imagine, Part 3 - Jamaal Amir Akbari, spoken word; Despax string quartet and Modasaurus jazz quartet.
+These next five tunes build on efforts to reach in to seek peace.
+A bittersweet realization is that inner peace may not be possible but efforts to understand oneself and one's inner child can lead to self-acceptance.

 13. Inner Peace - Despax string quartet, Modasaurus jazz quartet, and the four horns.
 Solos by James McGowan (piano), Olivier Philippe-Auguste (viola), Cendrine Despax (violin).